spencerparkin/tinnitus/README.md

 Okay, so this is now where I'm going to sound like a commercial for Treble Health.
 The other problem I see with bimodal stimulation is that it is very expensive.
 In my opinion, if you want to get the biggest bang for your buck, then Treble's TRT program is what I would recommend.
 I strongly considered the bimodal stimulation at one point, but it was expensive, and since I didn't do it, I can't really speak to how effective it is.
 In any case, it's probably a good idea to try the conventional treatment of the day before moving on to an alternative.

 I recall that bimodal stimulation is very helpful for those with a form of tinnitus that falls under the "somatosensory" category.
-This means that you can modulate the volume or pitch of your tinnitus be moving your body around or clenching your jaw or something like that.
+This means that you can modulate the volume or pitch of your tinnitus by moving your body around or clenching your jaw or something like that.
 I find that I can do that with my tinnitus, so I presume to fall under this category.
 (Again, it's frustrating, because no doctor can diagnose this; I have to just guess this for myself.)
 In any case, you know what?
 I just don't clench my jaw anymore.
 Problem solved.

 ## Where I Am Today